Shelter Medicine Internship

 Overview of the Shelter Medicine Internship Program

 Shelter medicine differs from traditional small animal private practice.
 Shelter medicine practice blends individual patient care with population health management, including preventative medicine and behavioral health.
 Interns work in local animal shelters and in the Cornell University Hospital for Animals with an experienced clinician to deliver care to shelter animals.
 They consult on best shelter practices aimed at health maintenance and management of disease.
 Prevention of pet homelessness, including additional training in spay/neuter and behavior, is emphasized.
 Interns will participate in shelter medicine and other relevant seminars, journal clubs and shelter medicine rounds (often leading the discussions).
 Interns assist in the supervision of veterinary students on the Shelter Medicine rotation (which includes spay/neuter training) at local shelters and provide lectures in the shelter medicine elective courses.
 Excellent communication skills, adaptability, and a collaborative nature are critical to success in this internship.

-Approximately 20% of the internship will be spent rotating through clinical services in the Cornell University Hospital for Animals, with rotations on services with most applicability to a career in shelter medicine -- including community practice, urgent care/triage, dermatology, dentistry, exotics, and necropsy.
-Shelter medicine interns will serve on emergency duty 3 shifts per month with the other rotating interns and will also provide urgent call services for the local shelter 10-14 days per month, including weekends, with faculty back up at all times.
-On clinical rotations at the CUHA, the intern will act as a member of a clinical service along with senior students, a resident in specialty training, and a clinical faculty member.
+Approximately 20% of the internship will be spent rotating through clinical services in the Cornell University Hospital for Animals, with rotations on services with most applicability to a career in shelter medicine – including exotics, wildlife, necropsy, and clinical pathology.
+Shelter medicine interns will rotate through the Emergency and Critical Care service for six weeks per year along with other rotating interns, and will also provide urgent call services for the Tompkins County SPCA two weeks per month, including weekends, with faculty available for back up at all times.
+Extramural experiences may include travel for spay/neuter trips, consultations, forensics, community medicine, or shelter practice in different shelter types.
+While on clinical rotations, the intern will act as an integral member of the service and work with other house officers, senior students, and veterinarian mentors.

 Experienced veterinarians and recent graduates who are passionate about changing the lives of animals in shelters and community care settings are welcome to apply.